Board Members in the IEF

 Brandon is a qualified Company Secretary.
 He also holds a postgraduate diploma in Organisational Design and Development from the Chartered Institute of Personnel and Development and is a graduate of the Federal Executive Institute, Charlottesville, Virginia.

 Patricia is a keen member of her church choir and enjoys yoga and walking.
-Regular visits to her house in Donegal are an important part of her routine.
+Regular visits to her house in Donegal are an important way to recharge.

 Mary Roulston, the founding principal of Millennium Integrated Primary School, was also the school’s teaching principal for its first five and a half years.
 The school was pioneered by parents and opened in September 2000 with 10 Primary 1 children.
 Mary led the school for 17 years until her retirement in September 2017, by which time the school had grown to an enrolment of 322 children with an additional 53 children in the nursery.